bea03013/GrapeExpectations/README.md

-## Project Website can be found here: https://bea03013.github.io/Project_3/

-# Project_3

-Find a problem worth solving, analyzing, or visualizing.
-Use ML in the context of technologies learned.
-You must use: Scikit-Learn and/or another machine learning library.
-Host application using Heroku or a tool of your choice.

-Python Pandas Python Matplotlib HTML/CSS/Bootstrap JavaScript Plotly JavaScript D3.js JavaScript Leaflet SQL Database MongoDB Database Google Cloud SQL Amazon AWS Tableau
+## Grape Expectations

-Final Project exploring the data and trends relating to the quality of red and white wine.
+This was a collabrative project exploring data and trends relating to the quality of red and white wine.   that utelizes multiple libraries as well as machine learning and Tableau.

-Websites/data being used:
+# View and explore the results of our research through multiple interactive visualizations here: https://bea03013.github.io/Project_3/

+*Datasets pulled from the following sites:*

 https://www.kaggle.com/aleixdorca/wine-quality

 https://towardsdatascience.com/predicting-wine-quality-with-several-classification-techniques-179038ea6434

+Collaborators: Taniya Chhabra, Michelle Goodman, Polina Holland & Tina Sparks